dataplane-app/dataplane-documentation/docs/create-a-data-pipeline.md

 For each processor or step in your pipeline, you can write code that connects, transforms or distributes your data.
 The worker group or workers is the cluster of servers that run the processors.<br />

-Try create a pipeline similar to the recording below:
+Try creating a pipeline similar to the recording below:
 1. Drag and drop python processors to construct your data pipeline.
 2. Use the connector arrows to join each step.
 3. Save the pipeline by pressing the Save button in the top right hand corner.

-The below image shows You can design processors in your pipeline to run sequentially or in parrallel.
+The below image shows that you can design processors in your pipeline to run sequentially or in parallel.

 ![Drag drop python processors in your data pipeline](/img/get-started/drag_drop_processors.gif)

 <br />

 :::info Pipeline design
-1. Play button is the trigger that will run the pipeline
+1. The Play button is the trigger that will run the pipeline.
-2. Connect customer data, Connect product data and Connect transaction data will run in parrallel.
+2. Connect customer data, Connect product data and Connect transaction data will run in parallel.
 3. Once the three connect data steps has completed, the Data model step will start.
-4. Final step is the visualisation or distribution step.
-This will run once point 3 has completed.
+4. The final step is the visualisation or distribution step.
+This will run once point 3 has been completed.
 :::

 <br />

 ### Test run your data pipeline

-To test your pipeline, press the Run button, each step will go through the following cycle:
+To test your pipeline, press the Run button.
+Each step will go through the following cycle:
 1. Queue (Purple) - in the queue or planned to run
 2. Running (Blue) - currently running
 3. Succeeded (Green) - completed successfully